Tech-at-DU/Flask-Playlister/P00-Start-A-Flask-Project/content.md

 $ git status
 ```
 >
-> Now go to GitHub and create a public repository called `Rotten-Potatoes-Tutorial`.
+> Now go to GitHub and create a public repository called `Playlistr-Tutorial`.
 >
 > Once you've done that, associate it as a remote for your local git project and then push to it:
 >